TeamNewPipe/NewPipe/README.md

 ### APK Info

-This is the SHA fingerprint of NewPipe's signing key to verify downloaded APKs which are signed by uy.
+This is the SHA fingerprint of NewPipe's signing key to verify downloaded APKs which are signed by us.
 The fingerprint is also available on [NewPipe's website](https://newpipe.net#download).
 This is relevant for method 2.
 ```
 CB:84:06:9B:D6:81:16:BA:FA:E5:EE:4E:E5:B0:8A:56:7A:A6:D8:98:40:4E:7C:B1:2F:9E:75:6D:F5:CF:5C:AB
 ```